Skip to article frontmatterSkip to article content

 print('solution:',f_obj,xf)

 Now we can highlight another feature of the algorithm, computing starting feasible solutions.
 For this case we formulate a QUBO and solve it via annealing.
-In this particular case, we will not encode the integer variables and will only look feasible solutions in the case that x{0,1}nx \in \{0,1 \}^n
+In this particular case, we will not encode the integer variables and will only look for feasible solutions with x∈{0,1}nx \in \{0,1\}^n.

 # Let's install with dimod and neal